-When members have healthcare questions and cannot reach their PCP, they can call our 24-hour Nurse Advice Line at 1-800-280-2348.
+When members have healthcare questions and cannot reach their PCP, they can call our nurse advice line at 1-800-280-2348.
 TDD/TTY for the hearing impaired: 1-888-780-7155.
-MHS Health provides the advice line at no charge to support your practice and offer plan members access to a nurse 24 hours a day, 7 days a week.
-If you have questions, please call the MHS Health Provider Inquiry Line at 1-800-222-9831 or the Nurse Advice Line.
+This is a 24-hour nurse information line available to your patients who are MHS Health /Network Health Plan members.
+MHS Health provides the advice line to support your practice and to offer plan members access to a nurse every day (24/7).
+If you have questions, please call the MHS Health Provider Inquiry Line or the advice line.